👋 Year End Sale!

 Hybrid Threat Modeling Method (hTMM)

-hTMM is a threat modeling methodology that combines several different techniques and methodologies to identify potential security threats. hTMM also takes into account the specific context of the system or application being analyzed, such as organizational culture, processes, and feedback loops.
+hTMM is a threat modeling methodology that combines several different techniques and methodologies to identify potential security threats. hTMM also considers the specific context of the system or application being analyzed, such as organizational culture, processes, and feedback loops.
 This personalized approach helps to identify threats and vulnerabilities that are unique to an organization or system.

 Security Cards